sq

 , but only for certificates where the secret key material is available, as new signatures have to be made. sq cert lint

-therefore cannot fix other peoples certificates.
+therefore cannot fix other people's certificates.

 If it's not feasible to get the keyholder of the certificate in question to update their certificate, there is one way to persuade sq

-to perform the verification nonetheless.
+to perform the verification anyway.

 $ sq config get policy.hash_algorithms.sha1